qtoussaint/pangenome_merge/README.md

 This will generate the following in your results directory:
   - Graphs titled `merged_graph_<index>.gml`: an updated graph is output every time a new graph is merged into the base graph (e.g. when merging 15 graphs, 13 intermediary graphs and one final graph will be output)
-  - `mmseqs.db`: an mmseqs2 database containing representative sequences for each node (COG) in the graph
+  - `mmseqs.db`: an MMseqs2 database containing representative sequences for each node (COG) in the graph
   - `metadata.sqlite`: an SQLite database containing all metadata for the merged graph

 # Running pangenomerge

-## Workflow management and reproducibility for large analyses

-Many people running pangenomerge will be interested in creating pangenomes with hundreds of thousands of genomes.
-This involves substantial large-scale data analysis prior to running pangenomerge, including clustering genomes into strains by genetic relatedness, calling genes on strain-level populations, and creating hundreds or thousands of strain-level Panaroo gene graphs.
-To reduce the burden of this upstream analysis and improve its reproducibility, a Snakemake pipeline with Slurm capability is available in the Snakemake folder.

-To run pangenomerge from Snakemake, follow the steps in `snakemake/example_slurm_run.sh`.
-This option takes a TSV of sample IDs and assembly paths as input, and runs the recommended workflow of PopPUNK, ggCaller, panaroo, and pangenomerge with your chosen parameters, spreading compute across your HPC cluster.
-All software is automatically installed and managed by Snakemake via preconfigured conda YAMLs.

-## FAQ

 ### What is the difference between the 'run' and 'test' modes?